Jenn-y/nerd_y/README.md

 # Nerdy personal blog (still in development)

-Build while learning React for frontend.
+Built while learning React for frontend.
 Ruby used for the backend.